Spring Garden Revival

 Dighton Conservation Commission Requirements for Hydroseeding Near Protected Areas & Slope Stabilization

-Hydroseeding near Dighton’s wetlands, vernal pools, and other protected areas is regulated by the Conservation Commission under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Hydroseeding near Dighton’s wetlands, vernal pools, and other protected resources is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of resource areas, with seasonal restrictions during wildlife breeding (March-August) and vernal pool activity (March-June).
-Slope stabilization is critical on grades exceeding 15%; apply 1,500-3,000 lbs mulch/acre and use erosion control blankets or bonded fiber matrix for slopes steeper than 3:1.
-Temporary sediment barriers (silt fence, straw wattles) must be installed during establishment.
-Seed mixes must avoid invasive species per the Massachusetts Department of Agricultural Resources and prioritize native, pollinator-friendly options.
+Permits (NOI or RDA) are required for work within 25-100 feet of resource areas, with seasonal restrictions during wildlife breeding periods (March-August for nesting birds, March-June for vernal pools).
+Slope stabilization is critical on grades exceeding 15%, requiring immediate erosion control.
+Mulch should be applied at 1,500-3,000 lbs per acre depending on slope, and erosion control blankets or bonded fiber matrix (BFM) are necessary for slopes steeper than 3:1.
+Temporary sediment barriers, such as silt fences or straw wattles, must be installed during establishment.
+Seed mixes must avoid invasive species and prioritize native, pollinator-friendly options, especially in conservation areas.
+Advance consultation and documentation are required for all projects near sensitive habitats.

 Dighton Conservation Commission